InMyArea.com earns commissions from some of the providers we list on our site. Learn more

 An unplugged cord from an outlet

-Unplugging appliances and devices while on vacation prevents electrical fires.
+Unplugging appliances and devices while on vacation helps prevent electrical fires.
 (Image: Shutterstock)

 If you’re going on an extended vacation, you can contact your local post office to pause your mail service until you return.
 Having mail pile up is a sure sign no one is home, and you don’t want to risk important mail getting stolen or removed from your mailbox.